micoloth/Ket/README.md

 - syntax.
 Julia syntax is mostly great, and in a crazy world where to buy a set of computational features, you have to buy the whole syntax, this Matters, of course.
 I Like being able to write—.
 - The repl experience.
 Nothing to say, prototyping is Much faster.
 I want ket to be always eagerly executed and reactive, so even the repl experience will look bad in comparison, but you can’t do that today except in the Pluto notebooks, which is a pretty bad developer experience tho, or (i know) in some of those old and arcane Lispy things, that are even more useless.
 - about Julia not being functional: I actually Don’t think mutability is bad, especially until a functional model will be optimized enough to make it useless.
 (Again, see Roc) In particolar, although Ket’s Typechecker code is mostly functional, Ket makes heavy use of mutability and references in the Parser code.
 So Ket won’t be actually implemented in a functional language any time soon, I’m afraid.
+- Easy memory model.
+When you are prototyping, I have to admit that relying on the GC and not having to deal with that stuff is handy...
 - Good code style: After all, Julia spits out LLVM code.
 Unfortunately i think it’s mostly impossible to use it *as* llvm code, ie without the julia runtime, but it’d be great if it was possible.
 It’s Often well typed, and it’s even Often functional (in case you don’t know julia, by convention all functions whose name don’t end in ! are pure).
 - Powerful code generation and reflection capabilities.
 This allows even a demo like Ket to run at least Something.
+- Solid ML framework: as discussed above, a future direction of this project will very likely include some ML to guide code generation.
+Julia is the right language for that...
 - Related: the Codebase.
 Like, I won’t lie, Julia isnt even a bad language to target (as in, beyond the demo), because of how much great, useful code has been written in it now.
 By useful code i mean code that has real value: and by that i mean mostly mathematical code.
 When this whole decades long process of figuring out what our coding infrastructure is will end, we’ll find out that 99.9% of the code written around has no value.
 We Don’t need a thousand implementations of a web server.
 We Don’t need ginormous frameworks that only exist to glue together different frameworks ([like..](https://babeljs.io/))\
 Here’s what we Do need, and has real value: *One* great differential equations package. *One* machine learning framework, written natively. *One* optimization package for each class of optimization problems.
 Etc. Julia is doing great with this.